 Chicken anatomy is a huge subject to cover in one article, so we have really pared it down to the basics for ease of understanding.

-References provided will give you greater in depth knowledge if you want to delve further into chicken anatomy.
+The references provided will give you greater in-depth knowledge if you want to delve further into chicken anatomy.

 The areas we will cover here today are: